-5.3 Operator location
+6.3 Operator location

-Select whether the operator is located inside or outside during the test (inside is typical).
-The operator location is used in conjunction with the sign (positive or negative) from the Induced Pressure read from the gauge or entered by the user manually, to determine the test direction (Pressurization or Depressurization).
+The operator is assumed to be located outside the ducts during the test.
+This location is used in conjunction with the sign (positive or negative) from the Induced Pressure read from the gauge, to determine the test direction (Pressurization or Depressurization).
 The test direction will be displayed beside the Start time: